Fifth session of the 13th National People's Congress

 The fifth session of the 13th National People's Congress of the People's Republic of China (PRC) was held from 5 March to 11 March 2022, concurrently with the Chinese People's Political Consultative Conference (CPPCC) as part of the annual Two Sessions.
 The 13th National People's Congress was held at the Great Hall of the People in Beijing.

-The session

-The fifth session of the 13th National People's Congress opened on 5 March and concluded on 11 March 2022.